 A Designated Employer Representative (DER) is the main person in charge of managing your company’s drug and alcohol policy.
 As state laws with marijuana continue to change, CBD oil becomes a popular trend, and regulations regarding the safety-sensitive industry change, it’s vital to understand every detail when creating and implementing company policies.
 Employment screening has come a long way and your company policies, HR department, drug and alcohol program, etc. need to reflect the changes made within our society today to further protect your company and its employees.

-Employee screening goes beyond your standard pre-employment checks.
-It’s vital that employers are educated in the variety of employment screening procedures and services as they vary greatly by industry or position.
-Those looking to hire for safety-sensitive positions must maintain safety standards for their workplace or potentially risk facing fines, fees, or litigation.
-From state laws and background checks, to drug and alcohol testing, learn how employers meet the challenges of creating and maintaining an employee screening program that meets their industry standards.
+A successful employee screening goes far beyond pre-employment checks.
+As an employer, it is critical to understand employee screening procedures, processes and policies once onboarding is complete.
+Industries and employer vary across the US and what you don’t know may cost you.
+Consider the risks - those looking to hire for safety-sensitive positions must maintain specific safety standards or potentially risk facing fines, fees, or litigation.
+From state laws and background checks, to drug and alcohol testing, learn how employers meet the challenges of creating and maintaining an employee screening program that meets industry standards.

 Why make the change to electronic?
 An eCCF is an electronic version of the traditional paper Custody and Control Form (CCF) used for ordering drug tests, specimen collection processing, and chain of custody documentation for workplace drug testing.
 Unlike the electronic version, when paper is involved; mistakes are made.
 An eCCF speeds up turnaround times and prevents common user-errors.
 These forms make their way through quite a few hands, from the TPA to the lab and on to the collection site, which is why it’s so important that they remain error free.